-There are legal exchange offices in all cities and almost any town.
-You can see the rates office offers on the (usually electronic) boards located somewhere near its gate.
+There are legal exchange offices in all cities and almost every town.
+You can see the rates the office offers on the (usually electronic) boards located somewhere near its gate.

 At change bureaus always shop around for the best exchange rate.
 Make sure the commission rate is no higher than 3%.